MG Software.

 2. /Knowledge Base

-DevOps is a set of practices, cultural principles, and tools that bring together software development (Dev) and IT operations (Ops).
-Its goal is to shorten the software development lifecycle and continuously deliver high-quality software.
+DevOps is a collection of practices, cultural principles, and tools that unify software development (Dev) and IT operations (Ops) into a single, continuous workflow.
+Its goal is to shorten the software development lifecycle, increase release frequency, and deliver high-quality software reliably and repeatedly.
+DevOps is not merely a toolset; it represents a fundamental shift in how teams collaborate, share accountability for production systems, and incorporate feedback into their development process.

 What is DevOps? - Definition & Meaning